vechain/veworld-mobile/README.md

 to select an android emulator to run the app (you need to have at least once active emulator on your android studio).

+# How to contribute

-# Merge Request Accpetance Criteria
+## Merge Request Accpetance Criteria

 In order to submitng a merge request please do the following:

 1. `fork` the repo,
 2. create a branch from `main` using the following convention for naming it.
-3. Before opening a merge request create an issue if htere isn't one already opened.
+3. Before opening a merge request create an issue if there isn't one already opened.

 ### Branch naming

-Name your branch using the following convertion:
+Name your branch using the following convention:

 ### Feature